 Closing this “private sale loophole” will reduce the number of guns that end up in dangerous hands, which is why ten national police organizations support requiring the Fix Gun Checks Act, which would require background checks for all gun sales, with reasonable exceptions.

-Even when background checks are performed, prohibited purchasers are not always denied because the National Instant Criminal Background Check System (NICS) is missing millions of relevant records.
+Even when background checks are performed, prohibited purchasers are not always denied because the National Instant Criminal Background Check System (NICS) is missing hundreds of thousands of relevant records.

 Background checks take a couple minutes to complete, and they save lives.
 Since the system was created, it has blocked more than 2 million criminals, domestic abusers, seriously mentally ill people and other dangerous people from buying guns at licensed dealers.